Eric Carle: Career

-For over 30 years, Carle and his second wife, Barbara Morrison, lived in Northampton, Massachusetts.
-He also owned a home in Key Largo, Florida.
-Carle had a son and a daughter.

-With his second wife, he founded The Eric Carle Museum of Picture Book Art, a 44000 sqft museum devoted to the art of children's books in Amherst, adjacent to Hampshire College.
-According to the museum, it has had over 500,000 visitors, including more than 30,000 school children, since it opened its doors in 2002.
+Carle and his wife Barbara Morrison founded The Eric Carle Museum of Picture Book Art, a 44000 sqft museum devoted to the art of children's books in Amherst, Massachusetts, adjacent to Hampshire College.
+According to the museum, it has had over one million visitors since it opened its doors in 2002.

+Honors and awards

 Carle received numerous honorary degrees from colleges and universities including Williams College in 2016, Smith College in 2014, Appalachian State University in 2013 and Bates College in 2007.

+Carle won numerous awards for his work in children's literature, including the Japan Picture Book Award, the Regina Medal and the Lifetime Achievement Award from the Society of Illustrators.
+In 2003, Carle received the Laura Ingalls Wilder Award (now called the Children's Literature Legacy Award), from the professional children's librarians, which recognizes an author or illustrator whose books, published in the US, have made "a substantial and lasting contribution to literature for children".
+The committee cited Carle's "visual observations of the natural world" and his innovative designs: "Taking the medium of collage to a new level, Carle creates books using luminous colors and playful designs often incorporating an interactive dimension, tactile or auditory discoveries, die-cut pages, foldouts, and other innovative uses of page space."
+In 2010, Carle was a US nominee for the biennial, international Hans Christian Andersen Award, "the highest international recognition given to an author and an illustrator of children's books."

 Google paid tribute to Carle and his book The Very Hungry Caterpillar by asking him to design the logo "Google doodle", introduced on its home page on March 20, 2009, celebrating the first day of spring.

-Carle won numerous awards for his work in children's literature, including the Japan Picture Book Award, the Regina Medal and the Lifetime Achievement Award from the Society of Illustrators.
-In 2003, he received the Laura Ingalls Wilder Award (now called the Children's Literature Legacy Award), from the professional children's librarians, which recognizes an author or illustrator whose books, published in the United States, have made "a substantial and lasting contribution to literature for children".
-The committee cited his "visual observations of the natural world" and his innovative designs: "Taking the medium of collage to a new level, Carle creates books using luminous colors and playful designs often incorporating an interactive dimension, tactile or auditory discoveries, die-cut pages, foldouts, and other innovative uses of page space."

-In a 2012 survey of School Library Journal readers, The Very Hungry Caterpillar was voted the number two children's picture book behind Maurice Sendak’s Where the Wild Things Are.

 In 2019, a jumping spider mimicking a caterpillar was named in Carle's honor, to commemorate the 50th anniversary of the publication of The Very Hungry Caterpillar, and to celebrate his 90th birthday.

-The Frist Art Museum exhibition "Eric Carle's Picture Books: Celebrating 50 Years of The Very Hungry Caterpillar" was on display from October 18, 2019, through February 23, 2020.
+The Frist Art Museum of Nashville, Tennessee's exhibition "Eric Carle's Picture Books: Celebrating 50 Years of The Very Hungry Caterpillar" was on display from October 18, 2019, through February 23, 2020.
 In November 2019, Carle sold his publishing rights to Penguin Random House.